Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Taipei lantern festival in 2024

-A short walk from both the Beimen and Ximen MRT Stations, the Taipei Lantern festival 2025 runs from outside Beimen MRT Station all the way to Nishi Honganji Temple in Ximending, Zhongzheng District, along Zhonghua Road.
+A short walk from both the Beimen and Ximen MRT Stations, the Taipei Lantern festival 2026 will likely run from outside Beimen MRT Station all the way to Nishi Honganji Temple in Ximending, Zhongzheng District, along Zhonghua Road.

 Other small lantern festivals in Taiwan are usually held in bigger cities like Hualien and Taichung.